o3de/o3de.org/content/docs/user-guide/programming/components/reflection/reflecting-for-serialization.md

 + `AZStd::string`
 + Enums [reflected](#editing) to the `EditContext`.

-To use the ComboBox with other types, register a combo box handler for the desired field type by calling `AzToolsFramework::RegisterGenericComboBoxHandler<T>()`, where `T` is the field type.
-Since the function lives in the `AzToolsFramework` namespace, make the call within a target that links to the Editor, such as a gem's `EditorSystemComponent::Activate` function.
+To use a combo box with other types, register a combo box handler for the desired field type by calling `AzToolsFramework::RegisterGenericComboBoxHandler<T>()`, where `T` is the field type.
+Since the function lives in the `AzToolsFramework` namespace, make the call within a target that links to the Editor, such as a Gem's `EditorSystemComponent::Activate` function.

 ```cpp
 ...